jexxa-projects/Jexxa/README.md

 Jexxa is a lightweight micro-framework to support implementing business applications based on a [ports and adapters](https://www.thinktocode.com/2018/07/19/ports-and-adapters-architecture/) architecture.

-Goal of this framework is to easily connect technology stacks, so called adapters, to ports of a technology agnostic business application.
+Goal of this framework is to easily connect and exchange technology stacks, so called adapters, to ports of a technology agnostic business application.

 Up to now the framework provides following features: